 Helpfully for salons, general liability policies usually include products-completed operations coverage to pay for property damage and physical injury caused by defective products or faulty services.
 For example, if your salon is sued after the shampoo you sell causes customers’ hair to fall out, then the products-completed operations portion of your general liability policy will cover your court costs.

-A BOP is a great option for hair salon insurance.
-A BOP combines general liability, commercial property and, usually, lost business income into a single policy, providing coverage for a salon’s most common risks.
+A business owner’s policy, or BOP, is a great option for hair salon insurance.
+A BOP combines general liability, commercial property, and, usually, lost business income into a single policy, providing coverage for a salon’s most common risks.
 For hair salon owners, getting a BOP is more convenient and cost-efficient than getting both general liability and commercial property separately.

 When shopping for a BOP, look into what insurance endorsements or coverages are automatically included for salons.
-Many insurers will offer several coverage enhancements through a BOP that fills any gaps in protection for your business.
+Many insurers will offer a number of coverage enhancements through a BOP that fills any gaps in protection for your business.

 Workers’ compensation insurance is mandatory business insurance coverage in nearly every state.
 This coverage helps your employees by paying medical costs and wage replacement if they suffer work-related injuries or illnesses.
 It also helps the employer by offering liability protection.

-State law determines coverage, but injuries covered by workers’ comp typically include:
+State law determines coverage, but injuries covered by workers’ comp typically include the following:

-- Occupational injuries, such as lung disease caused by inhaling hazardous chemicals
+- Occupational injuries, like lung disease, are caused by inhaling hazardous chemicals

-- Traumatic injuries, such as a broken wrist after a fall
+- Traumatic injuries, like a broken wrist after a fall

-- Repetitive-stress injuries, such as carpal tunnel from cutting hair
+- Repetitive stress injuries, like a carpal tunnel from cutting hair

-This coverage isn’t essential for hair salons but it can be helpful in some situations.
+This coverage isn’t essential for hair salons, but it can be helpful in some situations.
 You’ll want to consider it if you give any kind of fashion advice.
-Or let’s say you accidentally dye your client’s hair the wrong color and they claim they lost a modeling gig because of it.
-If your client sues, professional salon liability insurance helps protect you.
+Or let’s say you accidentally dye your client’s hair the wrong color, and they claim they lost a modeling gig because of it.
+If your client sues you, professional salon liability insurance helps protect you.

 As surprising as it may seem, equipment breakdown isn’t covered under normal commercial property insurance.
 For that coverage, you’ll need either an endorsement or a stand-alone policy for equipment breakdown.